Dangel165/Dangel165/README.md

 </div>

 <div align="center">
-<sub>🔓 If you can decrypt this... something special might be waiting for you.</sub>
+<sub>🔓 If you can decrypt this code... a hidden message might be waiting for you.</sub>
 </div>

 <br>